sozu/py-pyracmon/README.md

 This library provides functionalities to refine codes executing DB operations.
 The main peculiar concepts are *model declaration* and *relational graph*.

 *Model* is the class representing a table and its instance corresponds to a record.
 This library provides a way to declare model classes by reverse-engineering from actual tables.
-Once you connect DB, model classes are importable from a module you specified.
+Once you connect DB, model classes becomes importable from a module you specified.
 Those classes have various methods executing simple operations on a table.

 *Graph* is composed of *node*s and *edge*s, where each node contains a model object or any kind of value.
 An edge between nodes represents their relation, such as foreign key constraint between records. *Graph*s are designed to store results of queries with straight-forward codes, which makes you free from suffering from the reconstruction of data structure.
 Additionally, *graph view* provides intuitive interfaces to traverse it and *graph serialization* feature enables conversion from a *graph* into a `dict` with keeping its structure and applying flexible representation to each node.